tremor-rs/tremor-www-docs/docs/tremor-query/functions/stats.md

 ## Size

-When using stats functions size becomes an important factor.
-The exact size an window using aggregates  occupies in memory depends on a two main factors:
+When using stats aggregate functions size in memory becomes an important factor from a capacity planning perspective.
+The exact size of a window using aggregates depends on three main factors:

 * The size of the dimension identifier.
 I.e. if the window is identified by the string "window" it will require that amount of memory related to this.
 If it is identified by an array of 10.000 elements all reading "window" it will use (about) 10.0000 that size.
-* The size of each aggregate used in the window.
+* The unit size of each aggregate used in the window.
 We will try to give an estimate of size for each aggregate but please be aware that those are not always exact as they can depend on the data they hold.
+* The number of groups, if grouping is configured.
+Each group will maintain a separate window of data

 For aggregates we'll provide an "order of magnitude" and a growth rate if applicable.